 - Because smoking is a major risk factor for atherosclerotic CVD and periodontitis, all patients with periodontitis who smoke should be advised to stop smoking.

-- Patients with periodontitis and elevated blood pressure should be treated to target levels as defined by the seventh report of the joint National Committee on Prevention, Detection, Evaluation and Treatment of high Blood Pressure, and undertake lifestyle changes to lower blood pressuere should be treated pharmacologically.
+- Patients with periodontitis and elevated blood pressure should be treated to target levels as defined by the seventh report of the Joint National Committee on Prevention, Detection, Evaluation and Treatment of High Blood Pressure, and undertake lifestyle changes to lower blood pressure should be treated pharmacologically.

-- No studies present evidence that patients with Periodontitis and atherosclerotic CVD, should be trated differently from other patients with CVD, with the possible exception of the ise of calcium channel blockers.
+- No studies present evidence that patients with Periodontitis and atherosclerotic CVD, should be treated differently from other patients with CVD, with the possible exception of the use of calcium channel blockers.